 Bubble Chart Example 3: The same as Bubble Chart Example 1, but the bubble size has been changed to be proportional to the radius.
 Notice how the bubble sizes compare to Example 1.

 This isn’t to say that one should never use the radius to represent the data as it can be useful if one wants to exaggerate the differences between the data objects or projects.
 For example, if the bubble data is similar in magnitude and you want more easily contrast the bubbles.
 However, it should be specified on the chart as to what representation is being made.
 In Bubble Chart Pro, one can choose between “Bubbles proportional to area” or “Bubbles proportional to radius,” and the selected relationship is stated on the resulting bubble chart.

-Bubble Chart Example 4: The bubbles can now be distinguished by number labels in the center and the projects with probability of success values of less than 50% have a diagonal line pattern to distinguish them.
+Bubble Chart Example 4: The bubbles can be distinguished by number labels in the center corresponding to numbers in the legend and the projects with probability of success values of less than 50% have a diagonal line pattern to distinguish them.

 Crowded or Congested Bubble ChartsFinally, congestion and overlapping bubbles can be a problem with charts that have large numbers of bubbles or tight clusters of bubbles.
 This is a significant barrier to using bubble charts for analyzing such data, however, using features like the “zoom-boxes” in Bubble Chart Pro to instantly expand congested areas makes analyses of these types of charts much easier.

 Phil F., Administrative Director - Program Management Office, Health Care Industry

 Bubble Chart Example 6: This shows how a Bubble Chart Pro “Zoom-Box” can be used to expand congested chart areas.